-- Bad business debt affects owner’s personal credit rating.
+- Bad business debt affects the owner’s personal credit rating.

 A business owned by two or more people who share responsibilities.
-General partner(s) run the business.
+A general partner(s) runs the business.
 Hence, they contribute money to raise capital to launch the business.
-All partners are decision makers.
+All partners are decision-makers.

-Some partners may contribute different percentages into the partnership.
+Some partners may contribute different percentages to the partnership.
 And then, some partners may serve in different capacities.

 - Easy to start.
 Does NOT involve as many legal procedures as other entities.